tommadness/KH2Randomizer/docs/settings/index.md

 **Objectives Available** - When using Objectives, the number of objectives that will be placed in the game.

 **Objective Pool** - When using Objectives, configures the type of objectives that are available.
+You can set your objective pool completely manually, but some preset options are provided that can automatically select subsets.

 * All Objectives - All available world progress checkpoints, Drive Form levels, and bosses.
 * Bosses Only - Only allows bosses to be in the pool (both story and superbosses).